 Ah, the dreaded end of lease clean.
 Did we get the fan blades cleaned properly?
 The tops of the light switches?
 How did we ever get pancake batter on the range hood?!

 Paying bond for a rental property is a sizable investment – usually equal to four weeks of rent – and therefore it’s one worth protecting.
 The end of lease clean is not for the faint of heart, and this is the reason many people elect to hire professionals rather than trying to undertake the daunting task themselves.
-You may have managed to get your patented fortnightly spray-and-wait method of cleaning down to an art, but it’s unlikely to hold up to the rigours of the real estate agent’s white-gloved fingertip.
+You may have managed to get your exclusive fortnightly spray-and-wait method of cleaning down to an art, but it’s unlikely to hold up to the rigours of the real estate agent’s white-gloved fingertip.

 It’s certainly possible to manage a bond clean with no outside help, but make sure you understand exactly what the real estate agent is looking for.
 It’s all too easy to underestimate the scale of an end of lease clean, and worse, to simply run out of time.
 Perhaps more importantly, end of lease cleaners know exactly what real estate agents are looking for upon your vacation of a rental property, and they ensure your property is up to par.